Campusoft/knowledge_base/container/kubernetes/kubernetes.md

   -	Servicio del proveedor de cloud.
 Redirecciona el tráfico a los pods a través de un balanceador creado por kubernetes en el proveedor de cloud
 - Ingress

+There are several ways to expose your application to the outside of your Kubernetes cluster, and you'll want to select the appropriate one based on your specific use case.

+The four main options we'll be comparing in this post are: ClusterIP, NodePort, LoadBalancer, and Ingress.
+Each provides a way to expose services and is useful in different situations.
+A service is essentially a frontend for your application that automatically reroutes traffic to available pods in an evenly distributed way.
+Services are an abstract way of exposing an application running on a set of pods as a network service.
+Pods are immutable, which means that when they die, they are not resurrected.
+The Kubernetes cluster creates new pods in the same node or in a new node once a pod dies.

 **Cluster IP**

 **Ingress**